* MSCI world share index dips 0.3 pct, European shares edge up

 * Euro recovers as ECB policymaker reassures markets

 * German 10-year bond auction draws strong demand

-Goldman Sachs was one of the top gainers in the United States, jumping 3.9 percent to $140.91 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
-Peer financial services firm Morgan Stanley rose 0.7 percent at $20.57.
+Losses in U.S. equities were offset by financial shares.
+Goldman Sachs rose 2.4 percent to $138.82 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
+Peer financial services firm Morgan Stanley rose 0.5 percent at $20.53.

-JPMorgan Chase & Co also reported sharp increases in earnings, and its stock rose 0.4 percent to $45.54.
+JPMorgan Chase & Co also reported sharp increases in earnings, but its stock fell 1.6 percent to $45.60.

-"Both (Goldman and JPMorgan Chase) had terrific results, and so far it looks like banks are justifying the run-up they've had over the past few months," said Wayne Kaufman, chief market analyst at John Thomas Financial in New York.
+"Both companies had terrific results, and so far it looks like banks are justifying the run-up they've had over the past few months," said Wayne Kaufman, chief market analyst at John Thomas Financial in New York.
 "But for the economy as a whole, we're only seeing slow improvement that is not nearly as fast as we'd like to see."

-The MSCI world equity index fell 0.3 percent while Europe's FTSE Eurofirst 300 index closed flat following a series of losses.
+The MSCI world equity index fell 0.3 percent while Europe's FTSE Eurofirst 300 index was up slightly following a series of losses.
 Japan's benchmark Nikkei stock average shed 2.6 percent for its largest daily fall in eight months.